 It was a big event in your household each year when the ‘Wizard of Oz’ would come on TV.

+You often asked your Magic-8 ball the question: ‘Who will I marry.
 Shaun Cassidy, Leif Garrett, or David Cassidy?’
 D’uh, no I didn’t.
 I used to imagine they would all fight over who was going to marry me!
 I’m kind of thankful these were only childhood fantasies.
 Did you see how Leif Garrett turned out?

 You completely wore out your Grease, Saturday Night Fever, and Fame soundtrack record album.

 I most certainly did.
 Grease especially.
 I played out that part when Olivia Newton-John stamps out the cigarette at least a thousand times.
 Maybe I should blame them for my early smoking habit?

 You used to tape record songs off the radio by holding your portable tape player up to the speaker.
 The trick here was to have one finger on record and one on play and try to press them at the exact moment the DJ would stop talking and then shut off again before the commercials cut in.
 This was a real art my friends.
 Here’s a picture of my cousin Sherry with hers on Christmas morning.
 Sherry was the coolest, you can tell by the way I’m admiring her from the far left.